solliancenet/security-defender-workshop-400/day-01/lab01-azure-defender-setup.md

 5. For the event id, type **5001**, select the latest entry, you should see similar names to all the solutions that are deployed in your Log Analytics workspace including the ones you just added:

     ![The event viewer is displayed with the click path highlighted.](./media/eventviewer-operations-mgr-5000.png "Filter the Operations Manager event logs")

+> **NOTE** If you do not see any events, check that you removed the Solution targeting in the setups above.

 6. Open **Windows Explorer**, browse to **C:\Program Files\Microsoft Monitoring Agent\Agent\Health Service State\Management Packs** folder